Arya-Fgmain/Onitama/README.md

 ## How is the game designed
 The game was built on Object-Oriented Programming (OOP) principles.
 The UML diagram outlines the game's components and how they are connected.
 Find the classes outlined below.
+Also refer to the Javadoc within the code for detailed descriptions of the functions' mechanics.

 **Card**
 Onitama has numerous cards for the players to choose from.
 Each card has: